aksel-blaise/garymorph/analysis/linear-metrics.md

-Traditional metrics for type-varieties of Gary dart points
+Linear metrics of Gary type-varieties
 ================
 Robert Z. Selden, Jr.
 March 1, 2020

-### Introduction
+## Introduction

 This document includes supplemental materials for the article, “A quantitative assessment of intraspecific morphological variation in Gary